elqiser00/1002/README.md

-All filters To Adguard Home & Pi-hole
+All filters To Adguard Home & Pi-hole & Adguard App filters

 To Adguard Home